 5. I am going to take my dog to a dog show in Tallinn and will be spending less than 24 hours there.

-If you stay in Tallinn for less than 24 hours, it is not possible to administer the tapeworm treatment once 1–5 days (24-120 hours) before returning to Finland.
-In this case you have to apply the so-called 28-day rule in which the dog is administered tapeworm medication twice in Finland between 1–28 days before travelling and once again after returning to Finland, a maximum of 28 days since the previous medication.
-A veterinarian gives all the tapeworm treatments to the dog.
-If you are travelling with the dog on a continual basis, it is worth keeping the medication valid by administering the dog tapeworm medication regularly at a maximum interval of 28 days.
+If you stay in Tallinn for less than 24 hours, it is not possible to administer the tapeworm treatment once 1-5 days (24-120 hours) before returning to Finland.
+In this case you have to apply the so-called 28-day rule in which the dog is administered the tapeworm treatment twice in Finland between 1-28 days before travelling and once again after returning to Finland, a maximum of 28 days since the previous treatment.
+A veterinarian gives all tapeworm treatments to the dog.
+If you are travelling with the dog on a regular basis, it is worth keeping the treatment valid by administering the dog a tapeworm treatment regularly at a maximum interval of 28 days.

 6. Can I start the tapeworm treatment by using the 28-day rule in some other EU-country?

 Yes, you can start the tapeworm treatment in another EU-country.
-If the first tapeworm medication is administered abroad by a veterinarian, the dog should receive it 1-5 days (24-120 hours) before arriving in Finland.
-The second tapeworm medication can be administered by a veterinarian in Finland within 28 days of the previous medication, which was administered abroad.
+If the first tapeworm treatment is administered abroad by a veterinarian, the dog should receive it 1-5 days (24-120 hours) before arriving in Finland.
+The second tapeworm treatment can be administered by a veterinarian in Finland within 28 days of the previous treatment, which was administered abroad.
 After this, the dog has 28 days of free movement.

 7. Do all countries allow dogs to be treated against tapeworms using the 28-day rule?

 No, they do not.
 Out of the tapeworm free countries, only Finland and Norway allow the usage of the 28-day rule.
-If you are travelling to the other tapeworm free countries (Great Britain, Ireland, Malta), the only option is to administer the tapeworm treatment to the dog 1–5 days (24–120 hours) before entering the aforementioned country.
+If you are travelling to the other tapeworm free countries (Ireland, Malta), the only option is to administer the tapeworm treatment to the dog 1-5 days (24-120 hours) before entering the aforementioned country.

-8. How does a veterinarian record the administration of the tapeworm medication in the pet passport when using the so called 28 day rule?
+8. How does a veterinarian record the administration of the tapeworm treatment in the pet passport when using the so called 28 day rule?